robertjshiller/screenpledge/master_document.md

 -   **No Pledge:** 1 PP per success
 -   **Pledge Activated:** 10 PP per success
 -   **Weekly Streak Bonus (Pledge Required):** +30 PP for a 7-day streak
+-   **✅ NEW: Pledge Activation Bonus:** +50 PP awarded one time upon setting a monetary pledge.

 ### **3.2.
 The "Ungameable" Core Logic**

 -   **The “Next Day” Rule:** Any change to an active goal or pledge from the Settings page takes effect at the next midnight.
+-   **✅ NEW: The "Daily Timezone Lock":** The user's timezone for any given day is locked in by the server based on the first data sync received for that day.
+Any subsequent manual changes to the device's timezone for that same day are ignored by the server during final reconciliation, preventing users from artificially extending their day to avoid failure.
 -   Other core business rules (Revoke Permission, Stripe Fails, etc.).

 ### **3.3.
 The "Fairness" Protocols**